Complete control of the Mac with a single button for people with impaired physical and motor skills.

 In list view, you can resize a column by dragging the edge until it’s exactly the right size.

 The iBooks Store is built into the app and features more than 2 million books.
-View featured books from the iBooks Store or the New York Times best-seller lists, or browse by author or genre.
-When you purchase a book, it downloads to your Mac ready to read.
+View featured books from the iBooks Store or browse by author or genre.
+When you download a book, it downloads to your Mac ready to read.

 See all your books